rhaldkhein/centress/README.md

   'centress-mongoose': {
     // Loading index for ordering
     index: 1,
-    // This settings will be passed to the module
+    // This configs will be passed to the module
-    settings: {
     database: 'dbname',
     user: 'foo',
     password: 'abc123'
-    }
   },
   // Another module
   'sample-module': {